cynthiaanike/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
-Explain why the improved prompt is more effective. vague prompt:
+Explain why the improved prompt is more effective. vague prompt: tell me about technology

-  improved prompt:
+  improved prompt: provide a brief overview of the key advancements in smartphone technology over the past decade.

-  the improved prompt is more effective becuase it has given a more accurate information relevant to the query
+  the improved prompt is more effective becuase it has given a more accurate query for the information needed